JuliaLang/julia/doc/stdlib/linalg.rst

    Returns the eigenvalues of ``A``.

+.. function:: maxeig(A)

+   Returns the largest eigenvalue of ``A``.

+.. function:: minvals(A)

+   Returns the smallest eigenvalue of ``A``.

 .. function:: eigvecs(A, [eigvals])

    Returns the eigenvectors of ``A``.

-   If the optional vector of eigenvalues ``eigvals`` is specified, returns the specific corresponding eigenvectors.
-(Currently this optional syntax only works for SymTridiagonal matrices.)
+   For SymTridiagonal matrices, if the optional vector of eigenvalues ``eigvals`` is specified, returns the specific corresponding eigenvectors.

 .. function:: eigfact(A)